ananyan/ananyan.github.io/_projects/07pizzarobot.md

 The final system worked on a rough level, but unfortunately, I can't find a video of the full system or even any videos we took in the later parts of the project, so I guess I can't provide full proof of that!
 Some of the challenges were adapting to different lighting to detect the colors of the toppings and ensuring that the failure of the delta robot to perfectly complete the toppings on the pizza would not prevent the robot from at least transferring the pizza and allowing the mobile robot to complete its task.
-Here are videos of the robot functioning at least in parts during testing:
+Here are videos of the robot functioning at least in parts during testing (Last GIF is 2x speed):

 <img src="/images/PizzaRobot/pickuptopping.gif" alt = "Delta robot picks up and places a fake pepperoni" style="position:relative">
 <img src="/images/PizzaRobot/transferpizza.gif" alt = "Delta robot transfers pizza" style="position:relative">